gr1d-io/gravitee-gateway/README.md

-# Gravitee-Gateway Dockerfile Deis / Hephy
+# Gravitee-Gateway Dockerfile for Deis / Hephy

 This project aims to create the gravitee gateway wrapper to run on DEIS / HEPHY